 When you become an expert whom customers can always turn to when they need help, then you’re more likely to receive their business.
 SEO-friendly blogs also drive more leads to your website and improve its rankings.

+Content marketing for contractors isn’t limited to blogging alone.
 Have you recently completed building a skyscraper or residential development?
 Why not create a video with drone footage to showcase it as part of your portfolio?
 Take a look at the Construction.
 Co’s header video on its website.
 A picture, or in this case, a video, is really worth a thousand words.
 It communicates strength, ambition, and scale far more effectively than words.

 Or take The Construction Brothers podcast, produced by 6th generation builders who own a virtual building and construction company.
 As you can see, large and small businesses benefit from using all possible mediums to attract their target audience.